Marstonia pachyta

-The armored marstonia, scientific name Marstonia pachyta, also known as Pyrgulopsis pachyta, is a species of freshwater snail, an aquatic gastropod mollusk in the family Hydrobiidae.
+The armored marstonia, scientific name Marstonia pachyta, also known as Pyrgulopsis pachyta, is a species of freshwater snail, an aquatic gastropod mollusc in the family Hydrobiidae.

 This species is endemic to Alabama, in the United States, where it is found in only two creeks, both in Limestone County.
-Its natural habitat is rivers.
+Its two locations are separated by the man-made Wheeler Lake.
 It is threatened by habitat loss.